Garbaz/Blog/_posts/2023-11-02-Energy-plus-Predictor.md

 ## $$predict$$ and $$expect$$

 To go back to the example scenario given earlier with the playing card about to be revealed.
 Our system modelling the expected value of the next video frame produces a blurry mess of a playing card, which of course is not actually a possible next value.
 The thing is though, this blurry mess of a prediction is not any old blurry mess.
-It is a blurry mess that is quite close to the actually possible continuations, sitting in a valley of low probability (or hill of high energy, same same) in between high probability values.
+It is a blurry mess that is quite close to the actually possible continuations, sitting in a valley of low probability in between high probability values.

 As I said earlier, in general, sampling procedures have a hard time with rocky probability terrain, and require significant time to converge to good samples.
 But the thing is, a big factor for many of these procedures in determining how fast it will converge is the choice of starting point.